 The trout fishing is spectacular.
 With species ranging form the Rainbow, Brooke and brow trout.
 They can get fairly big sized, and while these are not like fly fishing the Blue Ribbon trout streams of Montana but you will not be able to tell the difference or care when you are out slaying these beautifully colored trout.
 There is also a species of trout only native to this region in Arizona.
 They are known as the Apache Trout.
 The Apache Trout is one of only two trout native to Arizona.
 Designated as Arizona’s State Fish, the Apache trout was historically found only in the headwaters of the White, Black and Little Colorado rivers above 5,900 feet.
 Once nearing extinction, Apache Trout has been restored to much of their historic range in the White Mountains after decades of cooperative protection and recovery efforts.
 Apache Trout have an olive-yellow body, with a yellow or golden belly.
 They can grow up to 20 inches long, but most grow only to 9 inches because of the smaller streams in which they live.

 If the trout fishing is not enough for you, or maybe you would enjoy chasing after another predatory game fish.
 Talented anglers (or lucky ones) can find small mouth bass to hook into.
 Hurricane lake offers great lake fishing.
 In fact the state Record for Apache trout was caught on this very lake by a 9 year old with a bobber and a worm.
 So if you want to kick back, throw a line in, toss back a few cold beverages and beat the heat…you cannot beat lake fishing.
-There is an abundance of lakes in the White Mountains, and most of the lakes are restricted to what kinds of watercraft may go on them.
+There is an abundance of lakes in the White Mountains and lodges with grohe kitchen faucet, and most of the lakes are restricted to what kinds of watercraft may go on them.
 Most have banned the used of gas powered motors.
 Only allowing folks with manual powered boats or electric motor boats.
 So you won’t have to worry about people water-skiing by and making tons of noise, or hearing the constant sound of boat motors.
 Fishing for most is about peace and quiet, both of which you will find fishing on these wonderful lakes.

 The nearby Salt River also has Catfish opportunities.
 You can ask 10 people and each one of them will tell you a different kind of fish they like to eat and catch, and some folks are just kitty cat fishing crazy.
 It is hard to blame theme.
 These feeders of opportunity like the warm water and become the most active just around dark and into night.
 So having the chances to do some night angling, out of the heat and the sun is a great option.
 They are great fighters and will put you and your gear to the test.
 It is well worth it for these tasty fish!